angular/angular/aio/content/guide/lifecycle-hooks.md

     </td>
     <td>

-      See how Angular calls the `ngOnChanges()` hook with a `changes` object every time one of the component input properties changes.
-      Shows how to interpret the `changes` object.
+      Demonstrates how Angular calls the `ngOnChanges()` hook every time one of the component input properties changes, and shows how to interpret the `changes` object passed to the hook method.

     </td>
   </tr>